 - Vehicle markings.
 What various vehicle markings mean, including hazard warning plates.

-Those are the main elements.
+Those are the main areas.
 Additional sections give more detail on a range of subjects including penalties, first aid and other forms of guidance.
-There is a lot to cover, but it’s important to study it carefully and absorb as much as you can when learning to drive.
+There's a lot to cover, but it’s important to study it carefully and absorb as much as you can when learning to drive.

 The Highway Code has a large section on traffic signs, and covers the majority of them